On-Q RCA to F-Type Keystone Connector

 Pros: Came in a plastic bag not in a fancy box, therefore i got a better deal

 Product Overview: This is an On-Q keystone insert designed to be used in an On-Q keystone wall plate.
-It has a gold-plated F-type connector on the inside and a gold-plated yellow RCA jack on the outside of the insert.
+It has a gold-plated F-type connector on the inside and a gold-plated blue RCA jack on the outside of the insert.
 In addition to this insert you will need the appropriate in-wall wiring, along with either a standard keystone wall plate or an outlet strap with a decorator wall plate.

 Installation Overview: The OnQ Keystone connectors (available in F-type connectors, Cat 5/RJ-45, Speaker screw terminals and binding posts, and multi-colored RCA jacks) provide terminals for in-wall audio and video cables in a single-gang or dual-gang box.
 Outlet straps and standard keystone wall plates, into which the keystone connectors snap, are available in 1, 2, 3, 4, or 6 port versions.
 When using an outlet strap, a matching decorator wall plate covers the outlet strap and wiring for a clean installation.

 At Crutchfield, you'll get detailed, accurate information that's hard to find elsewhere.
 That's because we have our own in-house Product Research team.
 They verify what’s in the box, check the owner's manual, and record dimensions, features and specs.
 We stay on top of new products and technologies to help people make informed choices.

 perfect counterpart to connect my subwoofer to a different part of the room without having cables running across the floor. [ Nathan May 23, 2017 ]